The Property Law Centre is a law firm with offices in Greenlane and Takapuna

 The Property Law Centre opened in 1998 and is headed by Richard Middleton.
 Richard is a Barrister, Solicitor and Accountant.
 He is experienced in property transactions, conveyancing and other legal work including trusts, relationship property, estates and subdivisions.
-The team also includes seven legal executives experienced in property law: Jenny Abrahams, Diana King, Karen Harris, Janet Hafoka, Genevieve Tarry, Romaine Bousader and Susan Sparks.
-Our reception and administration services are run by Shelley Crowie.
+The team also includes one staff solicitor, Daniel Nelson, one consultant, Mark Saunders and nine legal executives experienced in property law: Jenny Abrahams, Diana King, Karen Harris, Janet Hafoka, Shelley Crowie, Kelley Gao, Romaine Bousader, Vanessa Zhu and Susan Sparks.
+Our reception and administration services are run by Verity Thomson, Kelly Sampson and Keiko Asaumi.

-The Property Law Centre’s Greenlane office is situated on the corner of Great South Road and Campbell Road, Greenlane, Auckland.
-(The second driveway on the left after turning into Campbell Road from Great South Road).
+The Property Law Centre’s Greenlane office is situated on the corner of Great South Road and Campbell Road, Greenlane, Auckland (second driveway on the left after turning into Campbell Road from Great South Road).
 Parking is available on site.

 The Takapuna office is situated at the corner of Rangitira Avenue and Taharoto Road, Takapuna.
 Parking is also available on site.